Wisdom (film): Production

 The Gladden Entertainment Company suggested Robert Wise be hired to work as "executive director" (mentor) and Estevez agreed.
 Wise said, "I was there to be an aid to him if he wanted to discuss something or whether he felt this kind of angle or editing standpoint was a good one, whether the different angles in a scene were enough coverage.
 I didn't ever step in when he was staging a scene.
 Then if I saw something that bothered me, I would get him aside and say, 'Be careful of this or watch for that.
 Be careful, I think you have her looking the wrong way in this shot.'
 Mainly technical things.
 We would discuss the pacing of scenes.
 And that would be primarily it."

 The film was finished $200,000 under budget and a day ahead of schedule.

 It was one of the first film scores from Danny Elfman.

 "In a way, it's a very subversive film", Estevez said.
 "A lot of people are angered by the message it gives the kids: If you want something changed, then pick up a gun and change it.
 But if they stay until the end, they'll realize that violence doesn't solve anything.
 I'm going to take a beating on this one.
 "I can see myself getting my feet wet as a director, and there's a choppiness, an awkwardness to it.
 It's not totally relaxed.
 I made the movie first for myself, and I think just getting it done is an accomplishment.
 I fought my battle in just getting it done, and being the youngest person to get it done.
 Not that I set out to break any kind of record or anything, or to prove to anybody that I could do it."

 Reception

 The film received negative reviews from critics: Leonard Maltin considered it "wretchedly scripted, with one of the most self-defeating wrap-ups you'll ever see."
+Gene Siskel called the film "a dim-witted remake of 'Bonnie and Clyde'" with "plenty of shots of Estevez and gun moll Moore tearing up paper records[, which] however, turns out to be the least of the film's faults, because if you stick around for the ending you will receive a surprise that will have you hissing the screen."
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
+A more positive review of the film came from the United Kingdom, where it was released directly to video, as Michael Perry of the Manchester Evening News said it was "a well-made and, at times, entertaining yarn that owes much to such figures of folklore as Robin Hood and Bonnie and Clyde—although I doubt that John Wisdom will have quite their longevity."
+Film review site Metacritic reported an average score of 37 out of 9 reviews, indicating "generally unfavorable reviews".